 ii.
 Fluency (cohesion, coherence and speed of delivery).

 - The practice of listening and speaking skills should be done throughout the academic year.

 - The final assessment of the skills is to be done as per the convenience and schedule of the school.

 (iv) Record keeping: The record of the activities done and the marks given must be kept for three months after the declaration of result, for any random checking by the Board.

 No recording of speaking skills is to be sent to the Board.

 CBSE Class 10 English (Language and Literature) Previous Years Question Papers

 CLASS - X (2020-21)(Code no.184)

-We have also provided below the link of the uncut /original syllabus that was released in the beginning of the current academic session.
+We have also provided below the link to the uncut /original syllabus that was released in the beginning of the current academic session.
 Students can check this syllabus to make a comparison with the reduced syllabus and make a list of the topics and chapters which they do not have to prepare for the final assessment.